ethereum/devp2p/rlpx.md

 All messages following the initial handshake are framed.
 A frame carries a single encrypted message belonging to a capability.

-The purpose of framing is multiplexing multiple capabilites over a single connection.
+The purpose of framing is multiplexing multiple capabilities over a single connection.
 Secondarily, as framed messages yield reasonable demarcation points for message authentication codes, supporting an encrypted and authenticated stream becomes straight-forward.
 Frames are encrypted and authenticated via key material generated during